Would you like to win a Tech Edvocate Award? Keep reading to find out how.

 Is their product pricing realistic or sustainable?

 The death of any edtech product is unrealistic pricing.
 As with any product, profit margins should be slim in the beginning.
 Aim to appeal to a broad market and be aware of pricing models.
-EdSurge provides a comprehensive insight into pricing models and how startups can optimally price their product in the hopes of both enticing buyers and making a profit.
+The Edvocate provides a comprehensive insight into pricing models and how startups can optimally price their product in the hopes of both enticing buyers and making a profit.
 In our evaluation, we assess the product’s pricing model and determine whether or not it is realistic and sustainable.

 Did they choose the right business model?

 Many edtech products have embraced the freemium pricing model as the norm.
 This is attractive to new consumers (who like to get things for free) but can be detrimental to edtech companies if those same consumers do not buy the upgrades and in turn, bring money into the company.
-New edtech companies need to best understand how to sell their product and how to build investor confidence.
+New edtech companies need to understand how to sell their product and how to build investor confidence.
 Not every product will benefit from a freemium model and creators need to understand what plans are available on the market.
 Without a thorough understanding of pricing and the different edtech business models, new companies will never see a cent in profit.
 In our evaluation, we analyze the company’s overall business model and estimate the extent to which it will help or hurt the product’s longevity.

 How is the customer service, and how responsive are they to issues and defects?